 The standard and large-sized Goldendoodles may be best suited to hunting.
 This isn’t to say that a small or miniature Goldendoodle couldn’t perform the tasks, but their size might prove a bit more challenging in this sporting area.

 The drawback is their size.
-When hunting any game, it is often required that the Goldendoodle cover vast amounts of terrain in brief periods.
+When hunting any game, the Goldendoodle must often cover vast amounts of terrain in brief periods.
 On top of that, they can require a more significant deal of strength than perhaps the smaller sized Goldendoodles can offer.

 What is the best home environment for a Goldendoodle to live in to be a good hunting dog?